censorship-no/ceno-browser-archive/README.md

   -t registry.gitlab.com/censorship-no/ceno-browser:bootstrap-$USER - < Dockerfile.user
 ```

+If that command fails with `addgroup: The GID [or UID] '<ID>' is already in use.`, your user's identifiers clash with the image's system ones and you will need to run the build as the container's `root` (see below).
+This is known to happen under macOS.

-To actually build the software, run these:
+To actually build the software as a normal container user, run these:

 ```sh
 mkdir -p _cache/_android _cache/_ccache _cache/_gradle # to hold globally reusable data